-3.2.6 Contamination
+3.3.6 Contamination

-Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the completion of all construction works.
-The CEMP will detail contamination management measures, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning, Industry and Environment (DPIE).

-The project site has been tested for contamination and is considered to be safe and suitable for the school upgrade.
+- Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the • completion of all construction works.
+The CEMP will detail contamination management measures, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning and Environment (DPE).
+The project site has been tested for contamination and is considered to be safe and suitable for the school upgrade. - The CEMP will include protocols for the management of unexpected contamination discovered during the course of construction works. - Air monitoring will be required during ACM remediation.
+Air monitoring samples to be analysed by NATA laboratory. - The CEMP will include protocols for the management of unexpected contamination discovered during the • course of construction works.